 Primary-Stingy Blocks of Flats

 The area of Kivikko, whose name derives, as a Finnish translation, from the age-old Stensböle estate, belonged to the rural municipality of Helsinki until its incorporation into the city of Helsinki in 1946.
 Construction there started in 1992.
-The new housing in southern Kivikko is still under work and will be completed in 2020.
+The new housing in southern Kivikko was completed in 2017.
 The first 80 inhabitants moved to the address Kivikonkaari 38 in early 2014.
 It is one of the buildings of the “Primary-Stingy Block of Flats” project, which is included in Helsinki City’s programme aiming to develop multistorey housing.
 The objective in the design of the Primary Stingy Blocks was to minimise total energy consumption.

 Sandels Senior Citizens’ home